JeffersonLab/solid_release/howto.md

 # more information about using container
 --------------------

-You need singularity (preferred) or docker to run the container. on your local machine, you need to install it
+You need apptainer (better than docker) to run the container. on your computer, you need to install it
-* on local centos/rhel/scientific linux, prepare singularity by "yum install apptainer" (old system "yum install singularity"). on Ubuntu, use apt.
-If your linux machine is a desktop at jlab, you can self-mount or ask computer center to help you to mount /group/solid/, then you can just use it like ifarm
+* on local centos/rhel/scientific linux, prepare apptainer by "sudo yum install apptainer". on Ubuntu, use apt.
-* on windows or Mac, try apptainer first https://apptainer.org/docs/admin/main/installation.html.
-If that somehow doesn't work, try docker https://docs.docker.com/desktop/install/mac-install/.
-The last way is to use singularity/docker in a virtual machine.
+* on windows or Mac, install it by https://apptainer.org/docs/admin/main/installation.html and the last way is to use apptainer in a linux virtual machine
 * refer to https://hallaweb.jlab.org/wiki/index.php/Note_about_container

+If your linux machine is a desktop at jlab, you can ask computer center to help you mount /group/solid/ or /cvmfs, or you can use sshfs to mount them from jlabl1, then you can just use it like ifarm

 The native graphic mode is inside container, you can use vnc to access as follows
-  * singularity run /group/solid/apps/jeffersonlab_jlabce_tag2.5_digest:sha256:9b9a9ec8c793035d5bfe6651150b54ac298f5ad17dca490a8039c530d0302008_20220413_s3.9.5.sif &   (load for graphic mode in background)
+  * apptainer run /group/solid/apps/jeffersonlab_jlabce_tag2.5_digest:sha256:9b9a9ec8c793035d5bfe6651150b54ac298f5ad17dca490a8039c530d0302008_20220413_s3.9.5.sif &   (load for graphic mode in background)
   * vncviewer localhost:5901  (access for graphic mode, use the right port as shown in terminal)
   * run code inside container in vncviewer
   * close vncviewer
-  * fg          (bring singularity to front in the host)
+  * fg          (bring apptainer to front in the host)
-  * control-c   (exit singularity in the host)
+  * control-c   (exit apptainer in the host)

 # container list
 --------------------

-on jlab machines, singularity container images are under /group/solid/apps/ and the list are:
+on jlab machines, apptainer container images are under /group/solid/apps/ and the list are:
 * latest
   * jeffersonlab_jlabce_tag2.5_digest:sha256:9b9a9ec8c793035d5bfe6651150b54ac298f5ad17dca490a8039c530d0302008_20220413_s3.9.5.sif (jlab_version 2.5 with gemc 2.9)
 * outdated